kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins.md

 {{< feature-state for_k8s_version="v1.10" state="beta" >}}

-Kubernetes provides a [device plugin framework](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/resource-management/device-plugin.md) for vendors to advertise their resources to the {{< glossary_tooltip term_id="kubelet" >}}
+Kubernetes provides a [device plugin framework](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/resource-management/device-plugin.md) that you can use to advertise system hardware resources to the
-without changing Kubernetes core code.
+{{< glossary_tooltip term_id="kubelet" >}}.

-Instead of writing custom Kubernetes code, vendors can implement a device plugin that can be deployed manually or as a {{< glossary_tooltip term_id="daemonset" >}}.
+Instead of customising the code for Kubernetes itself, vendors can implement a device plugin that you deploy either manually or as a {{< glossary_tooltip term_id="daemonset" >}}.
 The targeted devices include GPUs, high-performance NICs, FPGAs, InfiniBand adapters, and other similar computing resources that may require vendor specific initialization and setup.

 {{% /capture %}}

 {{% capture body %}}